-You need to offer the room amenities that matter most to travelers, and they need to be top quality.
-In fact, per PwC’s Consumer Intelligence Series Report on hotel brand loyalty, “Both business and leisure travelers say room quality is the #1 reason for choosing a hotel.”
+In fact, according to PwC’s Consumer Intelligence Series Report on hotel brand loyalty, “both business and leisure travelers say room quality is the #1 reason for choosing a hotel.”

 #1 Plush pillows and breathable bed linens

-What the average hotel provides: Rough polyester sheets in dark colors or dated patterns.
+What the average hotel provides: Rough, polyester sheets, with a microfiber bed cover in dark colors or dated patterns.

 Why?
 1000-thread-count cotton sheets and down-filled duvets are soothing.
 It’s the same with earth tones.
-When you stick to natural fibers and colors, guests can see from your online profile images how luxuriously comfortable your beds are.
-And they’ll certainly feel it when they’re sleeping on them.
+When you stick to natural fibers and colors, guests can see from your online photos how luxuriously comfortable your beds are.
+And they’ll certainly feel it when they snuggle in for the night.

 #2 Soft, oversized bath towels

-Using a towel that doesn’t fully cover you is awkward.
-Picture yourself sharing a hotel room with a friend, parent, or co-worker and you’ll understand why.
+It’s awkward to use a bath towel that doesn’t fully cover one’s body.
+Picture yourself sharing a hotel room with a friend or parent, and you’ll understand why.

-What the average hotel provides: One or two small, worn, rough towels.
+What the average hotel provides: One or two small, rough towels.

-What guests want: Generous, super soft towels that envelope them completely.
-Also, multiple towels with different sizes for different uses.
+What guests want: Soft towels that envelope them completely, along with a variety of different sizes for various uses.

 Why?
 Large towels feel luxurious.
-You can still encourage guests to use the same towel more than once, but give them a set of oversized, fluffy towels upon arrival.
+Of course you can still encourage guests to use the same towel more than once, but provide them with a set of oversized, fluffy towels in their room anyhow.
 They’ll be more likely to hang them up and reuse them if you do.

 #3 Full-sized, pH-balanced toiletries

-What the average hotel provides: A few small bottles of cheap shampoo, lotion, and shower and bath gel.
+What the average hotel provides: Small, single-use plastic bottles of cheap shampoo, lotion, shower and bath gel.

-What guests want: High-quality soap, shampoo, and conditioner that leave them feeling clean and refreshed and looking good.
-And enough of everything to get the job done.
+What guests want: High-quality soap, shampoo, and conditioner that leave them feeling clean and refreshed.
+And, of course, enough of everything to get the job done.

 Why?
-An invigorating shower resulting in shiny, tangle-free hair and soft, clean skin is at the height of simple luxury.
-It instills in your guests a sense of confidence and joy, and this is how they’d like to feel as they leave their room to go to an important meeting or to see the sights.
-Help them feel great by plying their shower with top-notch, regular-sized toiletries.
+An invigorating shower that results in shiny, tangle-free hair and soft, clean skin is at the height of simple luxury.
+It instills a sense of confidence and joy, and this is how guest would like to feel as they leave their room to go to an important meeting or to see the sights.
+Help them feel great by supplying their shower with top-notch, regular-sized toiletries.

 #4 Complimentary refreshments